PixelRPG/web-udp/README.md

 ### P2P

 Of course this library also supports peer-to-peer communication.
 The below example demonstrates two clients connected to eachother in the same browser tab.
-The example could be easily adapted to two machines, but the users' identities would have to be exchanged at the application level since web-udp doesn't doesn't provide rooms or peer brokering out of the box.
+The example could be easily adapted to two machines, but the users' identities would have to be exchanged at the application level since web-udp doesn't provide rooms or peer brokering out of the box.

 ```html
 <!-- index.html -->